 When you think of dried flower arrangements and wreaths, do you think of those horrible things your mom and grandma used to display in the early 1990s?
 Well, I did, too.

-I confess that when I saw what today’s farmer florists are making with dried flowers in the 2020s, I changed my mind about dried flowers.
+I confess that when I saw what today’s farmer florists are creating with dried flowers in the 2020s, I changed my mind about dried flowers.
 By growing and drying this list of flowers, you can create gorgeous and modern-looking dried floral arrangements.

 I’ll be growing most of these flowers this year and have already started working with some dried flowers from last year.
 You can find my dried flower creations (like this gorgeous rainbow-coloured crown) on Instagram @shiftingblooms.
 And if you’re local to Saskatoon and the area, you can even purchase them!